The Seldon Plan: Releases

-The Seldon Plan's third full length, Lost and Found and Lost was released in June, 2009 and tackled the financial crisis of 2007–2008 as well as the election of President Barack Obama.
+The Seldon Plan's third full length, Lost and Found and Lost was released in June 2009 and focused on the 2008 financial crisis and the election of President Barack Obama.
 Hirner and Nestor were joined by guitarist and vocalist Dawn Dineen and percussionist Matthew Leffler-Schulman.
 Lost and Found and Lost was described by Brian McTernan as "catchy simple melodies awash with lush vocals, hip full guitars, and a hint of Flaming Lips" and by Mark Degli Antoni as "smart pop with no wasted space".
 Lost and Found and Lost was also highlighted as a "top 40" record at The Big Takeover by Jack Rabid.
 The general theme of the record centered on Nestor's personal reaction to the economic recession of 2008.

 In 2011, The Seldon Plan released their fourth full length, titled Coalizione del Volere.
 Along with the core of Corl, Hirner and Nestor, the record featured guitarist Chris Ehrich.
 Coalizione del Volere was described as a return to the more angular indie rock sounds of The Collective Now and Making Circles.
 The record tangentially deals with the theme of mass marketing in the digital age.
 As described by Nestor, "I used to go to the record store and buy a tape, take it home and pop it in the cassette player and pull out the liner notes," Nestor says.
 "Then I'd go to school and find two or three people that liked the same band and they would be my best friend.
 Now it's like the whole school is your best friend.
 How is the listening experience special?
 I think that's why vinyl is making such a comeback, because you don't get mass marketing.
 You actually have to take the record out, put it on a record player and listen to it."
 Coalizione del Volere was released as The Seldon Plan's first vinyl LP.